 3. Oscar & Bentleys

 A little gem just off the high street, Oscar & Bentleys is an independent bistro that serves British food along with some further afield cuisine.
 I found out about the restaurant when they were listed on Groupon earlier this year and after visiting with friends, I can definitely recommend it.
 When you walk inside you notice their attention to detail as there are fairy lights and floral decorations up on the walls.
-There isn’t a huge amount of tables but this is part of the fun, as the place feels like your typical small ‘continental bistro’.
-I ordered the vegetable dhal curry for my main course and the Chocolate Fudge sundae for dessert and neither were a disappointment!
+There aren’t a huge amount of tables but this is part of the fun as the place feels like your typical small ‘continental bistro’.
+I ordered the vegetable dhal curry for my main course and the chocolate fudge sundae for dessert and neither were a disappointment!

 4. The Old Weavers